Monticello Steam Electric Station

-The Monticello Steam Electric Station was a 1.8-gigawatt (1,880 MW) coal-fired power plant located southwest of Mount Pleasant, Texas, in Titus County, Texas.
-It operated from 1974 to 2018.
+The Monticello Steam Electric Station was a 1.88-gigawatt coal-fired power plant located southwest of Mount Pleasant, in Titus County, Texas, US from 1974 to 2018.

 History

 Monticello had three units.
 Unit 1 began operations in 1974, Unit 2 became operational in 1975, and Unit 3, became operational in 1978.
 Originally, the plant produced electricity by burning lignite from nearby mines in Texas.
 Later the plant received rail shipments of coal solely from Peabody Energy's Rawhide Mine in the Powder River Basin of Wyoming.
 The plant was cooled by Lake Monticello, which also offers fishing and recreational facilities.
 The plant was owned by Luminant, a division of Energy Future Holdings.
 It was operated by Vistra Energy.